techknowfile/techknowfile.github.io/_posts/2019-04-10-best-solution-to-dotfiles-using-git-and-github.markdown

 	<b>Warning!</b> If you don't make this edit, zgen and other applications may cause your terminal to lag terribly.
  	<br />
 	This file cannot be added to your dotfiles repo.
 Haven't found a better solution than creating it every time.
+	<b>Update:</b> Just kidding, better off just deleting the ~/.git file that is being copied over from dotfiles-tmp
 	</p>

 7. To prevent `$ dotfiles status` from displaying every file in your home directory as being untracked, run: